JiayuanWen/nobara-kde-splashscreen/README.md

 <div align="center">

 A simple splashscreen for [Nobara Linux KDE](https://nobaraproject.org/).
 Nothing fancy, just something to make Nobara Linux feel more official.
-Feel free to fork to make something fancier.
+Feel free to fork to make something fancier. <br/>
+<sub>Note: This splashscreen is not uploaded to KDE Store, thus it cannot be found via settings </sub>
 </div>
 <br/>
 <br/>